 Tartu researchers have developed a unique material, which could make rapid and cost-effective 3D-printing of energy-efficient buildings from oil shale ash and milled peat a reality.

-Estonian University of Life Sciences and the University of Tartu have fabricated a construction material that is mainly made up of oil shale ash and peat, which may lower the construction costs of a private house by almost 10 times.
+Scientists from the Estonian University of Life Sciences and the University of Tartu have fabricated a construction material that is mainly made up of oil shale ash and peat, which may lower the construction costs of a private house by almost 10 times.

 The objective was to create such a self-supporting construction material using locally available natural resources and waste that can possibly be used to 3D print up to two-storey high buildings directly on the construction site.